-The Brand Van Zyl Law Library is located in the Wilfred & Jules Kramer Law School building.
-We have South African, foreign, international and comparative legal materials, including monographs, law reports, statutes and journals.
-We also offer electronic resources, including indexes and full-text databases of case law, statutes and journal articles.
+The Brand Van Zyl Law Library is located on the second level of the Wilfred and Jules Kramer Law School Building, University of Cape Town.
+It holds substantial collections of South African, foreign, international and comparative legal materials, including monographs, law reports, statutes and journals.